lalakit/lalakit/README.md

 - 👋 Hi, I’m @lalakit
 - 👀 I’m interested in 3d modeling and chemical engineering
-- 🌱 I’m currently learning SQL, Blender, c#
+- 🌱 I’m currently learning SQL, Blender, c# and more.
+I wanna become a developper in my field
 - 📫 How to reach me on LinkedIn (Laetitia Kitissou)

 <!---